 - Summary Card with Large Image: Similar to a Summary Card, but with a prominently featured image.

-- App Card: A Card to detail a mobile app with direct download.
+- App Card: Details a mobile app with direct download.

-Below is an example where someone tweeted a URL from our blog and Twitter then had to rely on our Twitter card to pull the large image and summary.
+Below is an example with a tweeted URL from our blog where Twitter had to rely on our card to pull the large image and summary.

-There are different meta name properties per different Twitter card type.
+There are different meta name properties that depend on which Twitter card type it is.
 Below is an example of the code for a Summary Card with Large Image.

 These can easily be added to any static site manually or if you are on a CMS like WordPress, Yoast can add these tags for you automatically.
-Just make sure they are enabled under the Social settings of the plugin.
+Ensure they are enabled under the Social settings of the plugin.

-A recommended image size that works well for Twitter is 1,024 x 512px.
+A recommended image size that works well for Twitter is 1,024 x 512 pixels.
 Again, in the Yoast plugin in WordPress you can actually manually set the meta name properties.

-Pinterest has what they call rich pins.
+Pinterest has so-called "rich pins".
 There are currently 6 different types of rich pins: app, movie, recipe, article, product and place.
-They actually use Open Graph metadata just like Facebook.
-So if you have those tags on your site already you should be good to go.
-However, you do actually have to apply once to use rich pins.
+They use Open Graph metadata just like Facebook.
+If you have those tags on your site already, you should be good to go.

 - Validate a URL from your site.
 Any URL that has the Open Graph metadata on it.